-- Does my organisation store data “off-shore”?
+- Does my organization store data “off-shore”?
 Including not just email data, but file shares, Sharepoint servers, CRM servers etc.

 - More specifically, where is any data related to EU users stored?
 On servers based inside the EU, or elsewhere?

 - How is my Cloud infrastructure configured?
-Does my organisation store data in EU-based data centres or US-based, or both?
-Can my Cloud service provider definitively tell me where my organisation’s data is stored?
+Does my organization store data in EU-based data centres or US-based, or both?
+Can my Cloud service provider definitively tell me where my organization’s data is stored?
 Does my organization have policies in place that define which user data is stored in which geographic location?

 - More specifically, do I have email hosted by Microsoft Office 365?
 Where is that data physically located?

 - Are there scenarios where it’s required that user data be shared across different continents?
 Either internally within the company or with other companies/institutions?

 - More specifically, where do eDiscovery case-assessments take place?
 Outside of the country/continent that the data originated in?

 - Considerations about what happens to user data in the event of an international merger or acquisition, where the new parent company becomes the legal custodian of legacy user data.

 And some suggested tactics for minimizing exposure to practices that will be affected by the new ruling: